JuliaImages/TestImages.jl/README.md

 ## Installation

 On Linux and OSX, this should install automatically.
+If you find yourself missing most of the images described below, please try `Pkg.build("TestImages")`, which should trigger another attempt to download the images.

 On Windows, the `download` command, used to download images from the archives, is not fully supported.
 You can manually download and unzip the files listed in `deps\build.jl` and place them in `TestImages\images`.